SoapCode/UCompile/README.md

 So this CompileType call sort of adds this type to the system, and from now on, code passed to CompilCode or CompileType methods will have access to this type and can perform operations on it.
 You can see, that now, after we compiled this type and "added it to the system", using our old friend CompileCode method we can do whatever we want with it, for example attaching it to our cube GameObject!
 Try it, and you'll have a cube in your scene changing color every time you press C.

-Be aware, that every time you change typeCode of already existing type, previous version of this type will be discarded, and only the last compiled version will be available to use for the code passed to CompileCode and CompileType methods.
+Be aware, that every time you change typeCode of already existing type, previous version of this type is discarded, and only the last compiled version will be available to use for the code passed to CompileCode and CompileType methods.

+**Summing it up in few words:** you can compile methodless code with CompileCode method, and compile classes with CompileType method.
+You can control what this code can access by adding using derictives via AddUsings method.
+All classes you compiled with CompileType will be accessible constantly.